Category Archives: Uncategorized

 The traditional translation of superman, according to Kaufmann, may account for much of the confusion.
 Superman, in Western thought, easily becomes imbued with super powers or godlike qualities; however, this was not Nietzsche’s intent.
 The overman is less about super qualities and more about the courage to face himself or herself.
 The overman is willing to take responsibility for his or her life while creatively engaging the world.
 Included in this engagement is the willingness to not accept the values of one’s world, culture, and even religion; instead, the overman critically examines these worldviews while creating their own values.

-In concept of overcoming oneself, Nietzsche takes on one of his most controversial and misunderstood topics: religion.
+With the concept of overcoming oneself, Nietzsche takes on one of his most controversial and misunderstood topics: religion.
 It is clear that Nietzsche is not religious and to attempt to reconcile him as a man of faith would significantly misrepresent his thought.
-However, Nietzsche is neither pro-religion nor the as much an enemy as he is often portrayed.
+However, Nietzsche is neither pro-religion nor as much an enemy as he is often portrayed.
 The main concern Nietzsche has with religion is blind faith and conformity.
 This type of religion, Nietzsche is adamantly opposed to.
 However, a religion in which the individual has struggled to attain is not seen as dangerous.

 Two important quotes may help understand Nietzsche’s view of God: